 The dazzling Northern Lights

-The proper scientific name for the Northern Lights, aurora borealis, dates from the 1600s.
+The scientific name for the Northern Lights, aurora borealis, dates from the 1600s.
 The name literally means “red dawn of the North”.
-The Finns call this extraordinary display of light “revontulet”, or ”fox fires”, based on an old Finnish folktale of a fire fox striking rocks and fells with its bushy tail, throwing sparks into the air.
-According to an ancient Saami legend, the Northern Lights appear when the fox brushes the snowy landscapes with its tail.
+The Finns call this extraordinary display of light “revontulet”, or ”fox fires”.
+According to an ancient Sámi legend, the Northern Lights appear when a fire fox brushes the snowy landscapes with its tail, throwing sparks into the air.

 The Northern Lights are actually created by solar wind, which is a stream of charged particles ejected from the corona of the sun.
 The Northern Lights appear in the sky when these charged particles hit the Earth’s atmosphere, are trapped by Earth’s magnetic field and gravitate towards the poles.